cvraut/UKB_500K_exome_QC/notes/README.md

   - 5m21.648s to finish 360 snps (v1_5)
   - 4m13.523s to finish 360 snps (v1_6)
     - this time I vectorized instead of early term
+- started the runs on the whole data using the 90% cutoff instead

 ## 2023 01 02
 - servers were rebooted